ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 [^2]: It may not be how we perceive the world around us, but it may be how we *sense* it.
 Note that our eyes are composed of [*cone cells*](https://en.wikipedia.org/wiki/Cone_cell) that respond differently to different wavelengths.
 We can treat these cones analogous to a pixel's RGB channels.
 [^3]: I labeled the pixel-based approach as continuous to complete the story.
 When normalized, you can think of pixel values as a number between 0 to 1, each representing the intensity or presence of that color.
 [^4]: I will admit that this analogy may be a stretch.
 However, I'd like to think that even if we reason in a symbolic manner, the way information travels to us is through a continuous variation of light wavelengths.
 As they say, analogies work until they don't.
 I may be stretching it a bit far in this column.
+[^5]: Again, treat this paragraph with a grain of salt.
+It's difficult to truly interpret (i.e., rigorously and empirically) what each codeword represents, moreso their interactions once fed to a transformer.
+For explanation's sake, just know that at the end of the vector quantization process, we now have discrete inputs that can easily scale with our transformer network.